 Contributions - The Plan is contributory and provides for the automatic enrollment of new employees who do not elect to opt out of the Plan and an annual escalation feature of 1% per year up to 6% for participants who do not make an affirmative election otherwise.
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.
 Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans ("rollover").
-The Company may make discretionary matching and non-elective contributions as described above.
+The Company may make discretionary matching and non-elective contributions.
 Contributions are subject to certain limitations as prescribed by law.

-In connection with the termination of The St. Joe Company Pension Plan (the "Pension Plan"), the Plan became a "replacement plan," within the meaning of the Code, and in December 2014, the Pension Plan transferred \$7,940,249 in surplus assets to the Plan so that such surplus assets could be used for future allocations to current and future Plan participants up to the next seven years.
+In connection with the termination of The St. Joe Company Pension Plan (the "Pension Plan") on March 27, 2013, the Plan became a "replacement plan," within the meaning of the Code, and in December 2014, the Pension Plan transferred \$7,940,249 in surplus assets to the Plan so that such surplus assets could be used for future allocations to current and future Plan participants up to the next seven years.
 As required, the surplus assets that were contributed will be maintained in a suspense account until they are allocated to eligible Plan participants.
 The Company's Retirement Plan Investment Committee is responsible for investing the funds in the suspense account.
-As of December 31, 2014, there were assets of \$7,944,652 unallocated funds in the suspense account.
-In March 2015, the Plan allocated \$877,955 of the assets in the suspense account to eligible Plan participants.
+As of December 31, 2015 and 2014, there were assets of \$7,072,427 and \$7,944,652, respectively, of unallocated funds in the suspense account.
+During the year ended December 31, 2015, the Plan allocated \$989,706 of the assets in the suspense account to eligible Plan participants.
+In March 2016, the Plan allocated \$1,380,110 of the assets in the suspense account to eligible Plan participants.
+See Note 3, Nonparticipant-Directed Investments for additional information.

-Vesting - All contributions elective, matching and non-elective are100% vested upon contribution to a participant's account.
+Vesting - All contributions elective, matching and non-elective are 100% vested upon contribution to a participant's account.